TEAMModding/KalStuff/README.md

  - [ideas here]

- - add day counter to tell you what day you are on(pianoman373)
+ - add day counter to tell you what day you are on(pianoman373): ParkerMc is wokring on it

  - block in minecart like to make some thing like an RV but with minecarts and sticky blocks(ParkerMC)